top of page

 Order

-In the above example, if a pole is placed on the map with no attributes other than "node type" being set to "pole," it will appear as a black circle.
-If you would add the "done" attribute to the location and leave it unchecked, it will turn into a red circle.
+In the above example, if a pole is placed on the map with no attributes other than "node_type" being set to "pole," it will appear as a black circle.
+If you would add the "done" attribute to the pole and leave it unchecked, it will turn into a red circle.
 Then if the pole is collected in the field, it would update to be a blue hexagon.
 Finally, if you check the "done" attribute checkbox, it would turn to a green circle.
+Even though the location still has the "node type" and "field completed" attributes, the "done = true" map style is highest in this list, so that is the style that is displayed on the map.

 Additional Notes